ruancortez/ruancortez/README.md

 My name is Ruan Cortez and I'm from Brazil. 🇧🇷
 I am a student of Systems Analysis and Development and a student of the Digital Innovation One Platform. 💻 I have focused my studies on FrontEnd Development and Programming Logic.
+#### "Always learn, because we can always be better than yesterday"
 * HTML5✔️
 * CSS3    ✔️
 * JavaScript ✔️